-\ There are two numeric references for PCI-Express: one is mechanical, which is the actual slot-length footprint, and the second is electrical, which is a reference of how many PCI-E lanes are routed to the slot.
+There are two numeric references for PCI-Express: one is mechanical, which is the actual slot-length footprint, and the second is electrical, which is a reference of how many PCI-E lanes are routed to the slot.

-As PCI Express is designed to be a universal architecture, you can install x1 cards, such as sound cards or USB controllers into a x16 slot.
+As PCI Express is designed to be a universal architecture, you can install x1 cards, such as sound cards or USB controllers into an x16 slot.
 Many types of cards can use different amounts of PCI-E lanes, while some applications use only certain parts of a card, such as compute apps that allow a card to run off of a single PCI-E lane.
-This is why there are x16 mechanical slots with a x1 electrical PCI-E lane.
-Using the entire length of a PCI-E slot is unnecessary, nor does it cause an adverse effect to use a shorter form-factor bus card in a slot that physically can hold a larger form-factor bus card.
+This is why there are x16 mechanical slots with x1 electrical PCI-E lane.
+Using the entire length of a PCI-E slot is not necessary, nor does it cause an adverse effect to use a shorter form-factor bus card in a slot that physically can hold a larger form-factor bus card.

-Card Slots
+Add-In Card Slots

-The Z270 STINGER features 1 x16 PCI-E slots, 1 Socket 3 Key-M M.2 80mm (backwards compatible with Key-M 60mm) placed on the back of the motherboard, and 1 Socket 1 Key-E M.2 on a vertical riser.
+The X299 MICRO features three x16 PCI-E slots, and one Socket 3 Key-M M.2 80mm (backwards compatible with Key-M 60mm and 42mm).